These demos feature the dry, raw sound of the synth with no added external effects or processing.

-For some of these synthesizer sounds I’ve drawn inspiration from artists such as John Carpenter, Tame Impala, Giorgio Moroder, Edgar Froese, Tangerine Dream, Jean Michel Jarre, Isao Tomita, Survive (Stranger Things OST), Angelo Badalamenti (Twin Peaks OST), Air, The Cars, Clio, The Doors, Stevie Wonder, Led Zeppelinn, Mac Demarco, Wendy Carlos, Gary Numan.
+Recording artists I’ve drawn inspiration from include John Carpenter, Tame Impala, Giorgio Moroder, Edgar Froese, Tangerine Dream, Jean Michel Jarre, Isao Tomita, Survive (Stranger Things OST), Angelo Badalamenti (Twin Peaks OST), Air, The Cars, Clio, The Doors, Stevie Wonder, Led Zeppelinn, Mac Demarco, Wendy Carlos, Gary Numan.

-I don’t have a MIDI interface.
+Q: I don’t have a MIDI interface.
 Is there any other way to load the patches onto my MicroKORG?

-I already bought the patch library from you a while ago, but you’ve since added so many more cool patches to it.
+Q: I already bought the patch library from you a while ago, but you’ve since added so many more cool patches to it.
 Can I have those too?

 Yeah, no problem, just email me.